YoussefSoliman96/Harvard-Submissions/CS50x/final_project/README.md

 This folder contains all the images imported into the project, containing my pictures and a few icons for buttons, it also includes a pdf example of my resume.
 # Arrow button
 This Arrow button is show at the end of every section of the page and it directs you to the following section
+# Media querries
+This File contains resizing styles to fit the page to whatever screen it's being shown on:
+- Max width: Defines the max width that the style applies on